The Three Regimes of Offline-to-Online Reinforcement Learning: Design Choices in Stability and Plasticity

-Building on the stability–plasticity principle and the regime taxonomy, we now examine concrete design choices that instantiate these principles.
-To study these factors systematically, we isolate and analyze representative modules, each of which targets one of the three directions: stability around $\pi_0$, stability around $\mathcal{D}$, or increased plasticity.
-Although many existing offline-to-online RL algorithms combine multiple components that promote these aspects simultaneously, such entanglement makes it difficult to attribute effects to a specific source.
-To obtain a clearer scientific understanding, we isolate and analyze representative modules individually.
+Building on the stability–plasticity principle and the regime taxonomy, we analyze concrete design choices for online RL fine-tuning.
+By categorizing methods according to whether they promote stability around the pretrained policy $\pi_0$, stability around the offline dataset $\mathcal{D}$, or increased plasticity, our framework organizes previously disparate practices into a structured landscape.
+Because many existing algorithms entangle these components, we isolate and analyze representative modules individually to clarify their distinct effects.

-\paragraph{Minimal baseline.} We begin with defining a naive online RL fine-tuning baseline that serves as the reference point for introducing additional components, which is \textit{intentionally minimalist}.
-It applies a standard online RL algorithm initialized with an offline-pretrained agent, without any further modifications.
+\textbf{Minimal baseline.} We begin with defining a naive online RL fine-tuning baseline that serves as the reference point for introducing additional components, which is \textit{intentionally minimalist}.
+It applies a standard online RL algorithm (e.g., SAC~\citep{haarnoja2018soft} or TD3~\citep{fujimoto2018addressing}) initialized with an offline-pretrained agent, without any further modifications.
 This baseline anchors the analysis and makes the marginal effect of each added component interpretable.

-\subsection{Stability relative to the offline dataset $\D$}
+\subsection{Stability Relative to the Offline Dataset $\D$}

 Design choices in this category promote stability by reusing the offline dataset during online fine-tuning.
 Incorporating $\mathcal{D}$ into the online learning process helps preserve the knowledge in the offline dataset and mitigates distribution shift between offline and online data.